merehap/splitbits/README.md

 Splitbits is intended for cases where [bitfield] is too heavy-weight: when you don't want to explicitly declare a new struct for data that you won't use as a return value or argument.
-Splitbits also provides some features that are arguably out of scope for [bitfield].
+Splitbits also provides some features that are arguably out of scope for bitfield.

 [bitfield]: https://docs.rs/bitfield/latest/bitfield/